Title

 This Philippine Jurisprudence case addresses the provisions and amendments to the leave rules for government officials and employees, including entitlements to vacation and sick leave, maternity and paternity leave, and terminal leave benefits.
 It also outlines the formulas for converting vacation service credits, conditions for study leave, and the effect of pending administrative cases on entitlement to terminal leave benefits.

-Appointive officials up to the level of Heads of Executive Departments, Heads of Departments, Undersecretaries, and employees of the government, whether permanent, temporary, or casual, who render work during the prescribed office hours.
+Appointive officials up to the level of Heads of Executive Departments, Heads of Departments, Undersecretaries, and employees of the government (permanent, temporary, or casual) who render work during prescribed office hours are entitled to 15 days vacation and 15 days sick leave annually with full pay exclusive of Saturdays, Sundays, and public holidays, and there is no limitation as to the number of days they may accumulate.

-Yes, contractual employees are entitled to vacation and sick leave credits as well as special leave privileges provided in Section 21 of the memorandum.
+Yes.
+Contractual employees are likewise entitled to vacation and sick leave credits as well as the special leave privileges provided in Section 21 of CSC MC No. 41, s.
+1998.

-Yes, local elective officials are entitled to leave privileges effective May 12, 1983, pursuant to Batas Pambansa 337 and the Local Government Code of 1991 (RA 7160).
-Said leave credits are commutative and cumulative.
+Local elective officials are entitled to leave privileges effective May 12, 1983 pursuant to BP 337 and the Local Government Code of 1991 (RA 7160).
+Their leave credits are commutative and cumulative.

-Vacation and sick leave credits are earned on the basis of one day vacation leave and one day sick leave every 24 days of actual service, as detailed in the tables provided in the memorandum.
+Computation is based on one day vacation leave and one day sick leave every 24 days of actual service, using the provided computation tables.

 Analyze Cases Smarter, Faster